 - Mild symptoms Patient is agitated but cooperative and making rational decisions.
 No immediate concern for patient or clinician safety. - Moderate symptoms Patient is irrational and exhibiting behavior that puts themselves or clinicians at risk. - Severe symptoms Patient is physically violent and presents an immediate and imminent threat to themselves or others.

-- Maintain scene safety and have a low threshold for requesting law enforcement. - Assess patient's capacity and risk for self-harm. - Place the patient in a supine position (face up) as soon as practical. - Consider causes of agitation (medical, head trauma, psychiatric, drug/alcohol ingestion).
+- Place the patient in a supine position (face up) as soon as practical. - Consider causes of agitation (medical, head trauma, psychiatric, drug/alcohol ingestion).

 Mild Agitation